immortalbob/openwebui-tools/README.md

 ## Contributing

 PRs welcome.
 If you've built a tool for another self-hosted service and want to add it here, open an issue or submit a pull request.
+Combo detection left as an exercise for the reader.